 As organizers of the Houston Crawfish, Crab & Grill Festival, we’re always looking for opportunities to engage more closely with the local community, create awareness about causes that have a positive impact, and give back to those in need.
-A portion of proceeds from the 2017 festival will benefit two non-profit organizations:
+A portion of proceeds from the 2019 festival will benefit The As One Foundation.

 Why Crawfish is King